SamHames/hackyhour-stlucia/blog/dec1/index.md

 You don't need to have a problem that needs solving &mdash; maybe you just want a break from your research.

 Or you might want to know if anyone is working on a similar project to yours?

-Or ... find people using the same tools you are using in your research?
+Maybe you just want to learn more about the tools other people are using?

 Perhaps you'd like to hear more about what is coming up at the Feb 1-3 [ResBaz](https://feb2016.resbaz.com/) in Brisbane next year?